coderau776/Hire-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## NOTE
-there maybe a sweetalert error, so to resolve it do the following-
-1. go to hire\node_modules\sweetalert\typings\sweetalert.d.ts
-2. comment or remove 4th line which is const swal: SweetAlert;

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.